spences10/twitter-bot-bootstrap/README.md

 SENTIMENT_KEY=Gj************lF
 ```

-Then you can then add some keywords into the `strings.js` file for what you want to search for as well as sub-queries.
+You can then add some keywords into the `strings.js` file for what you want to search for as well as sub-queries.

 ![](/src/images/c9-strings-config.png)

 *add query and sub-query strings*
 *you can also update blocked strings to block more stuff*

 When adding sub-query strings make sure you leave a space at the beginning of the string so `' handy tip'` gets concatenated onto `'node.js'` as `node.js handy tip` and not `node.jshandy tip`.